To keep DiamondLobby free to read, this post may contain affiliate links. Learn more

-If you go ahead and Google “best gaming mousepads”, you will come across thousands and thousands of recommendations.
-As you could imagine, without some sort of structure, we could spend days looking at products and still not know whether or not our recommendations are truly the best.
+If you search in Google for the best gaming mousepads, you’ll come across thousands of recommendations.
+As you can imagine, without some sort of structure, we could spend days looking at products and still not know whether or not our recommendations are truly the best.

 Mousepads come in all shapes and sizes.
-Our findings show that most gamers prefer rectangular mouse pads as they tend to provide the most space for one’s mouse to move around.
+However, most gamers prefer larger rectangular mouse pads, or occasionally square pads, in order to get the most space for a mouse to move around on.

 What your mouse pad is made out of will have a pretty big impact on your in-game performance.
 Using a poor-quality mouse pad may even perform worse than simply using your mouse flat on your desk.